1940 Mandatory Palestine v Lebanon football match: Match

 The match was Lebanon's first official international game, and proved to be Mandatory Palestine's last.
-Mandatory Palestine had previously played and lost four official games, all FIFA World Cup qualifiers (two in 1934 and two in 1938).
+Palestine had previously played and lost four official games, all FIFA World Cup qualifiers (two in 1934 and two in 1938).
 Lebanon, on the other hand, had only played a few unofficial games prior, against clubs from Romania (CA Timișoara and Unirea Tricolor București) and Austria (Admira Vienna).
-The stadium was decorated with the flags of both nations, and around 10,000 spectators came to watch, many of whom were British.
+The stadium was decorated with the flags of both nations, and estimates of the attendance vary, with sources reporting around 10,000 spectators, many of whom were British, while others suggest a figure closer to 6,000, including a significant number of Arab fans.
 The referee was John Blackwell of the British Army.